 Every reservoir has a certain capacity to store water.
-If the reservoir is full and flood waters enter the same, the reservoir level will go up and may eventually result in over-topping of the dam.
-To avoid this situation, the flood has to be passed to the downstream and this is done by providing a spillway which draws water from the top of the reservoir.
+If the reservoir is full and flood water enters it, the reservoir level will go up and may eventually result in over-topping of the dam.
+To avoid this situation, the flood has to be passed on to the downstream and this is done by providing a spillway which draws water from the top of the reservoir.
 A spillway can be a part of the dam or separate from it.

 Spillways can be controlled or uncontrolled.
 A controlled spillway is provided with gates which can be raised or lowered.
-Controlled spillways have certain advantages as will be clear from the discussion that follows.
+Controlled spillways have certain advantages.
 When a reservoir is full, its water level will be the same as the crest level of the spillway.

 Types of Spillways - Classification of Spillways

 There are different types of spillways that can be provided depending on the suitability of site and other parameters.
 Generally a spillway consists of a control structure, a conveyance channel and a terminal structure, but the former two may be combined in the same for certain types.
 The more common types are briefly described below:

 - Ogee Spillway

 - Shaft Spillway

 In a drop spillway, the over flowing water falls freely and almost vertically on the downstream side of the hydraulic structure.
 This type of spillway is suitable for weirs or low dams.
 The crest of the spillway is provided with nose so that the water jet may not strike the downstream base of the structure.
 To protect the structure from the effect of scouring horizontal impervious apron should be provided on the downstream side.
 Sometimes a basin is constructed on the downstream side to form a small artificial pool which is known as water cushion.
 This cushion serves the purpose of energy dissipater.